jorgehatccrma/vimconfig/README.md

      I personally don't like this one, as it breaks some of my config, but some people like to use it.

+### NeoVim

+I recently installed [NeoVim](https://neovim.io) to try it out.
+A simple way to use this repo as the NeoVim config is to link `~/.vim/init.vim` to `.vim/vimrc`:

+    ln -s ~/.vim/vimrc ~/.vim/init.vim

 3. Launch Vim and Install plugins

-The first time you launch Vim, it should automatically install [Vundle](https://github.com/VundleVim/Vundle.vim), which is the plugin manager of my choice.
+The first time you launch Vim, it should automatically install [Vim Plug](https://github.com/junegunn/vim-plug), which is the plugin manager of my choice.
 Only the manager is installed automatically.
 The plugins you need to install from within Vim with a single command:

-    :PluginInstall
+    :PlugInstall

 I could have chosen to trigger this command automatically, but that would force you to use all the plugins I've added to `vimrc`.
-You might want to tweak that list before running the `:PluginInstall` command.
+You might want to tweak that list before running the `:PlugInstall` command.

-**NOTE**: Installing all the pluings in my `vimrc` could take a while.

-### NeoVim

-I recently installed [NeoVim](https://neovim.io) to try it out.
-A simple way to use this repo as the NeoVim config is to link `~/.vim/init.vim` to `.vim/vimrc`:

-    ln -s ~/.vim/vimrc ~/.vim/init.vim
+To update plugins, just run

+    :PlugUpdate

+If you remove pluings, is recommended to run

+    :PlugClean